 It’s important to remember a medical fact.
 Everyone is different in one way or another especially when it comes to health and wellness objectives.

 No one in the U.S. is free to make medical claims about Cannabis products and CBD including our physicians themselves.
-However, we are still allowed to share our own experiences… for the time being anyway.
+However, we are still allowed to share our own experiences about CBD and Hemp oil… for the time being anyway.

-One of the fastest growing segments in the Cannabis industry is CBD for pets.
+One of the fastest growing segments in the Cannabis industry is CBD and Hemp oil for pets.
 And the most effective are nano CBD products for pets.

 Hemp oil infused pet products like CBD Pure Pet, Hemp Oil Drops, Hemp-infused Rawhide Chews, and Hemp Dog Biscuits are also becoming a part of the family grocery list on at an ever increasing rate.